 The basic story involves the precocious Ellian, the young daughter of the rulers of Lumbria.
 She embarks on a daring quest to save not only her family but also her kingdom after a spell turns her parents into monsters (the parents, by the way, are voiced by Kidman and Bardem).

 The allegory of parents who seem like monsters to a child certainly seems impossible to miss — but, as straightforward as the story sounds, Netflix has a history of turning pretty basic narrative material into animated gold.
 Reasons I’m hopeful about Spellbound include Netflix’s Orion and the Dark, Leo, and The Mitchells vs. the Machines.
-Major props to the streamer’s animated division.
+Spellbound looks like another easy win for the streamer’s animation division.